 Clean Eating… what is it?
 It’s not dieting or depriving yourself and it’s not about restricting calories.
 Instead, Clean Eating is about being mindful of the foods you choose to eat and creating colorful meals full of real, whole foods.
 This leaves little to no-room for processed foods and even less room for sugar.
 By adopting a Clean Eating commitment even for 30 days, you’ll find it a lot easier to skip the sugar.
-Part of the reason this works is because often times our brains will tell us we want sugar when our bodies aren’t getting enough nutrition.
+Part of the reason this works is that often times our brains will tell us we want sugar when our bodies aren’t getting enough nutrition.
 Once you’ve begun nourishing yourself with real food, you can start to reprogram your cravings.
 If you feel like you’re ready for support, you can learn more about the CleanFoodCrush 30 Day Clean Eating Challenge here.

 2. Meal-Prep to Balance Your Blood Sugar